A 30-Day Pilot Built Around One Core Question

 Confidence: High (recurrence threshold met)

-This isn't sentiment.
+This isn't sentiment-only.
 It's pattern movement.

 No black-box summarisation.